 A manipulator may have a dominating personality that drives in them a strong desire to make you do things the way they want them done.
 Sasha’s boyfriend had a habit of always picking out her clothes whenever they had plans to go out together.

 He’d browse through her wardrobe and neatly lay out the dress, shoes and even the accessories he wanted her to wear.
 At first, Sasha found it endearing.
-It was only when she began voicing her opinion in case she wanted to wear something different that the element of romantic manipulation became apparent.
+It was only when she began voicing her opinion in case she wanted to wear something else that the element of romantic manipulation became apparent.

 Her boyfriend would either sulk or throw a hissy fit if she failed to comply.
 He’d invariably cancel the plan, and a fight would ensue, which made Sasha feel more and more suffocated in the relationship.
+This is among the more overt relationship manipulation tactics, and therefore, easier to identify.
+The silver lining: if your partner resorts to it, you may be able to spot the red flags before it’s too late.
+Trust your instinct and don’t turn a blind eye to their problematic behaviors.

 4. Playing the victim